hermanekt/Zabbix_MYSQL_tunned_for_40k/README.md

-# Zabbix MYSQL tunned for 40000 values per second.
+# Zabbix MYSQL tuned for 40000 values per second.
-This is repo for tunned mysql configuration.
+This is repo for tuned mysql configuration.
 This mysql configuration can take 40k values per second.
 Server is VM in VMWare.
 HW: 12cpu, 48GB RAM, 400GB SAS HDD.
 SW: Zabbix 4, CentOS 7, MariaDB 10.3.
 Server is only for DB.

 How i have configured server: